 Consent to hunt may be granted on several properties in the Lyme Hunting Program.
 Click here for information about the hunting program.

 Respect the environment

 - Please avoid activities that promote trail erosion.
-Do not take short cuts or create new paths.
+Do not take short cuts.
 Walk carefully through mud or water if you cannot avoid them.
-Try not to create trail “braids” by going around fallen logs, puddles or other obstacles.
+Do not blow leaves off the trails.